'FASD Informed' Mainstream School: Stage 4 Programme

 This course is designed for:

-Teachers, Teaching Assistants, SENCO's, Therapists, Administration & Reception, Dinner Staff, Playtime Staff, Volunteers, Headteachers, Technical Support, and Direct Student Support
+Teachers, Teaching Assistants, SENCO's, Headteacher, DSL, Therapists, School Nurse, School Counsellor, Administration & Reception, Dinner Staff, Playtime Staff, Volunteers, Headteachers, Technical Support, and Direct Student Support

 'FASD-informed practice' acknowledges the need to see beyond an individual’s presenting behaviours, to consider symptoms and to ask.....